 Elevated temperature mechanical properties for stainless steels specified in BS EN 10028-7

 Mechanical, (tensile), properties are specified for pressure vessel applications in BS EN 10028-7.
 These are minimum design values only and do not represent typical values.

 Proof strength values only are specified for a small number of ferritic, martensitic and duplex grades.
-There is a more extensive range of data for austenitic grades, which specifies 0.2% and 1.0% proof strengths and tensile (UTS) values.
-The values are shown in N/mm2 (MPa).
+There is a more extensive range of data for austenitic grades, which specifies 0.2% and 1.0% proof strengths and tensile, (UTS), values.

 Unlike martensitic steels, the austenitic stainless steels are not hardenable by heat treatment as no phase changes occur on heating or cooling.